 Grammar

-Likelihood - The likelihood for a hypothesis is the probability that you would have observed the data, if that hypothesis were true.
+- likelihood - probability observed the data, if hypothesis true.

 The values can be found by going through each hypothesis in turn, imagining it is true, and asking, “What is the probability of getting the data that I observed?”.